Tebogo Makobela

 Tebogo Makobela (born 14 May 1992) is a South African professional soccer player who plays as a midfielder for Black Leopards.

 Career

-Born in Giyani, Makobela played for Jomo Cosmos and Chippa United before being released by the latter in summer 2020.
+Born in Gemarke Village;Bochum, Makobela played for Jomo Cosmos and Chippa United before being released by the latter in summer 2020.
 In September 2020, Makobela signed for Black Leopards on a three-year deal, but he was suspended by the club for the remainder of the season in April 2021 after taking part in an Easter tournament organised by Thabiso Semenya.